 Many computer programs are available that use one or more of the methods outlined in Chapter 4 of the text for numerical calculation of configuration factors.
 Examples are FACET (Shapiro 1983), which uses area integration and contour integration; VIEW (Emery 1986), which can be used with the NASTRAN thermal analysis code; a program that relies on the computer-graphical analog to the unit-sphere method (Alciatore et al. 1989), and VIEW3D.
 The latter program provides factors between a differential element and an arbitrary 3D object.
 The program TSS (Thermal Simulation System, Chin et al. 1992), developed under NASA sponsorship, incorporates an advanced graphical user interface for displaying configurations.
 The CHAPARRAL program (Glass 1995) incorporates FACET for 2D factors and uses the hemicube method for computing 3D factors in very large surface element arrays.
 Many commercially available thermal analysis programs such as COMSOL, FLUENT, FIDAP, NEVADA, and OpenFOAM also incorporate configuration factor computation using various methods, sometimes with choices among methods.
+The general code MATLAB has a plug-in module for configuration factors that uses contour integration to get factors between polygons in any configuration.

 These and other computer codes provide a means to generate configuration factors for complex geometries and are invaluable for radiative analyses.
 Their accuracy can be assessed by comparison of computed results with the analytical expressions developed here for simpler geometries that can be used for test cases.
 Several different numerical methods for calculating configuration factors in complex configurations are compared by Emery et al. (1991) for computing speed, accuracy, and convenience.
 The geometries range from surfaces almost unobstructed in their view, to highly obstructed intersecting surfaces.
-The methods compared include double integration, Monte Carlo, contour integration, and projection techniques.
-If the view is not too complex, methods based on contour integration are found to be successful.
+The methods compared include double integration, Monte Carlo, contour integration are found to be successful.
 The advent of massively parallel computers is making Monte Carlo methods (Chapter 14) particularly attractive for computing configuration factors.
-Walker et al. (2010, 2012) and Walker (2013) have examined the use of parallel Monte Carlo using either standard central processing units (CPUs) or graphical processing units (GPUs) and find good speed and accuracy in comparison with finite-element-based numerical integration for computing configuration factors for complex geometries.
-They employ superimposed primitives for fast rendering of many common objects.
+Walker et al. (2010, 2012) and Walker (2013) have examined the use of parallel Monte Carlo using either standard central processing units (CPUs) or graphical processing units (GPUs) and find good speed and accuracy in comparison with finite-element-based numerical integration for computing configuration factors for fast rendering of many common objects.